ManageIQ/manageiq.org/source/blog/2016-08-22-darga-3-announcement.html.md

 We've just built Darga-3.
 This release contains bug fixes, numerous UI tweaks, and stabilization.

+Security Fix(es):

+* It was found that the CloudForms web UI did not properly filter input in certain fields.
+A remote, authenticated attacker could use this flaw to execute arbitrary code on the system running CloudForms.
+(CVE-2016-5383)

+This issue was discovered by Eric Hayes (Red Hat).

-Here are the summary of fixes in darga-3:
+and here is the complete summary of fixes in darga-3:
 [manageiq](https://github.com/ManageIQ/manageiq/issues?utf8=%E2%9C%93&q=is%3Aclosed%20label%3Adarga%2Fbackported%20)
 [manageiq-appliance](https://github.com/ManageIQ/manageiq-appliance/issues?utf8=%E2%9C%93&q=is%3Aclosed%20label%3Adarga%2Fbackported)
 [manageiq-appliance-build](https://github.com/ManageIQ/manageiq-appliance-build/issues?utf8=%E2%9C%93&q=is%3Aclosed%20label%3Adarga%2Fbackported)